Florida Medicaid Eligibility Requirements

 - Florida Resident.

-- Monthly gross income must not exceed the Florida State Income Standard (currently $2,199 as of January 2016).
-However, only the income of the individual residing in the nursing home is counted.
+- Monthly gross income must not exceed the Florida State Income Standard (currently $2,313 as of January 2019).
+However, only the income of the individual residing in a nursing home is counted.
 If the individual’s monthly gross income exceeds this limit, it is possible to establish an Income Trust to become eligible.

-Require institutional care as determined by the Florida Department of Elder Affairs CARES field office, and be placed in a Medicaid-certified facility with the capacity to provide the level of care as needed.
+The Requirements must also be met for long term care institutional Medicaid as determined by the Florida Department of Elder Affairs CARES field office, and be placed in a Medicaid-certified facility to provide the level of care as needed.